NIHR Associate Principal Investigator Scheme

 • An overview of the Associate PI Scheme, registration process, and programme details.

-• Insights from various perspectives, including Alumni of the Associate PI Scheme, National Study Teams, Industry Sponsors, and more.
+• Insights from various perspectives, including Alumni of the Associate PI Scheme, National Study Teams, Nurses, Midwives and Allied Health Professionals who have engaged with the scheme, and more.

-• Updates on the latest Associate PI Scheme developments, including the incorporation of Commercial studies.
+• Updates on the latest Associate PI Scheme developments.

-• Information about additional NIHR learning opportunities, including the newly launched Principal Investigator Pipeline Programme (PiPP) for Research Nurses and Research Midwives.
+• Information about additional NIHR learning opportunities, including the Principal Investiator Pipeline Programme (PiPP) for Research Nurses and Research Midwives.

 • An interactive Q&A session where you can ask questions about the Associate PI Scheme.